 Is Night Diving Dangerous?

-Well, there is risk involved in all scuba diving, which is why it’s important to be properly trained and prepared for the dive you’re planning.
-Night diving definitely comes with its own set of challenges.
-But, completing the Night Diver specialty course guides you through these challenges and prepares you to enter a world that’s probably as close to floating in space as many of us will ever get.
+Night diving does come with its own set of specific challenges.
+Completing the Night Diver Specialty course will help you manage them with confidence, and it opens the door to a world that’s probably as close to floating in space as many of us will ever get.
 As cheesy as it sounds, night diving really is like being in another world.

 Bobtail squid on the seabed during a night dive.